saikrishnayadav764/Alerts_Management_API/README.md

 ## Introduction

-The Bookstore Management Application is a built using Python and Flask, designed to facilitate efficient books-taking functionalities.
+The Alerts Management Application is a built using Python and Flask, designed to facilitate efficient alert-making functionalities.
 Leveraging MongoDB for data storage, it allows users to manage books through a RESTful API while ensuring data security.

 ## Features